raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step06.md

 ![Picture of a white piece of card with a black line of tape running through the center](images/)

-This provides a really clear contrast in light levels between the white paper and the black tape so that your line sensors are be able to accurately detect whether they are over the line or not.
+This provides a really clear contrast in light levels between the white paper and the black tape so that your line sensors are able to accurately detect when the line is beneath them.

 ### Attaching the sensors to the chassis

-Before you modify the chassis, I recommend taking a few photos of your robot and the connections between the Raspberry Pi, motor controller board, line sensors, and Ultrasonic Distance Sensor (UDS).
+Before you modify the chassis, I recommend taking a few photos of your robot and the connections between the pins on the Raspberry Pi and the components.
 It is quite likely that a few of the jumper leads will come loose whilst attaching the line sensors to the chassis.
 Use the photo of the robot and/or the steps in the previous 2 weeks of this course to help you check and reconnect the leads correctly.

 #### Positioning the line sensors